XiangWeiJiang/Document_Geometry_Dewarping/README.md

   cd result;python test.py
   ```

-- We had used the Tesseract (v4.0.0-beta.1) default configuration for evaluation with PyTesseract (v0.3.8).
+- We use the Tesseract (v4.0.0-beta.1) default configuration for evaluation with PyTesseract (v0.3.8).

 ## Training